mfaustin/ProjectTwo558/data_channel_is_tech.md

 ## Model Comparisons

 After models were fit with training data, we do predictions with testing data.
-Finally, RMSE metrics are extracted and compared
+Finally, RMSE metrics are extracted and compared.
+The model with lowest RMSE is presented as the winning model.

 ``` r
 # Predict using test data